LeDangThuong/LeDangThuong/README.md

 <p align="left">
   <h2>About me</h2>
 </p>
-<a> - I'm majoring in Software Engineer at University of Infomation Technology in Ho Chi Minh City</a>
+<a> - I was born at Dak Lak Province </a>
 </br>
-<a> - I have many Soft Skill and Hard Skill </a>
+<a> - I'm majoring in Software Engineer at University of Infomation Technology in Ho Chi Minh City</a>

 #### Soft Skills
 - Have certificate at Volunteer and Education like